 It’s unlawful for you to pay wages (strike pay) to employees for a period of unprotected industrial action, under the Fair Work Act 2009.

-You can only pay employees if the stoppage or industrial action has been authorised by you in writing in advance and is based on an imminent risk to their health or safety.
+You can only pay employees if the stoppage or industrial action has been authorised by you in writing in advance, or is taken in response to an imminent risk to their health or safety.

-If you want help responding to industrial activity, or need us to represent you at the FWC, contact Master Builders’ Workplace Relations team.
+If you want help responding to industrial activity, or need us to represent you at the FWC, contact us.

 Need more information?